himanshu18701/life-skills-track/learning-process.md

 ## Steps to take when approaching a new topic.

-* Deconstuct the skill - Decide what you want to be able to do when you are done and based on that break it down in smaller piecies.
+* Deconstruct the skill - Decide what you want to be able to do when you are done and based on that break it down into smaller pieces.

-* Learn enough to self-correct - Learn just enough so that you can actually self-correct.
+* Learn enough to self-correct - Learn just enough so that you can self-correct.

 * Remove practice barriers